umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Security/index.md

 If a single start folder is selected, that will act as the root of the tree view of forms.
 The user will have access to all folders and forms below that selected folder.

 If more than one start folder is selected, they will appear underneath the root of the tree view of forms.
-The user will have access to only those folders and their descendent folders and forms.
+The user will have access to only those folders and their descendant folders and forms.

 ![Start folders](images/user-start-folders.png)